 Within the framework of the Europe for Citizens programme, TEPSA organises activities in Brussels and the EU member states and publishes policy briefs and other publications.
 TEPSA’s activities relate to European public policies and the EU’s political and policy agenda, mainly focusing on one of the three pillars: 1) Europe of Citizens and Democracy, 2) Institutional challenges and the future of the European Union, and 3) Enlargement, Neighbourhood Policy and Europe in the World.

-TEPSA collaborate in projects and networks, such as the THESEUS project aiming at promoting the mutual understanding of societies in Europe.
-TEPSA is also partner in the Marie Curie Initial Training Network on EU External Action (EXACT) which prepares 14 Early Stage Researchers for their professional and academic career.
-The Erasmus Academic Network ‘LISBOAN’ (‘Linking Interdisciplinary Integration Studies by Broadening the European Network’) was established in 2010, with TEPSA as one of the participating partners and member of LISBOAN’s steering group.
-TEPSA also delivers expertise to the European Parliament by elaborating studies or briefings or organising workshops in the field of security and defence as well as multilateral issues.
-In 2012 TEPSA won, together with Notre Europe, an EP project study the democratic control in the 27 member states of the European Council and the euro zone summits.
+TEPSA collaborates in projects and networks, such as the THESEUS project aiming at promoting the mutual understanding of societies in Europe.
+TEPSA is also partner in the PADEMIA – Erasmus Academic Network on Parliamentary Democracy in Europe, with TEPSA as one of the participating partners and member of PADEMIA’s steering group.
+TEPSA has recently won an ERASMUS+/Jean Monnet Support to Institutions project, named PONT which stands for Professional Training on EU Affairs, to provide a bridge connecting young academics and EU practitioners, in order to improve the employability of young researchers.
+TEPSA also delivers expertise to the European Parliament by elaborating studies or briefings or organising workshops in the field of Development and Human Rights issues.

 TEPSA continues to broaden its membership to encompass all EU member states and candidate countries in its network.
 This enlargement process is steered by the TEPSA Board with a decisive vote in the TEPSA General Assembly.
 TEPSA also continues to search for new partnerships and funding opportunities in the future.